deepflowio/docs/translate/translated/02-ce-install/03-single-k8s.md

 # Introduction

 If you have deployed applications in a K8s cluster, this chapter introduces how to use DeepFlow for monitoring.
-DeepFlow can collect observability signals (AutoMetrics, AutoTracing, AutoProfiling) from all Pods with zero interference, and automatically inject `K8s resources` and `K8s custom labels` tags (AutoTagging) into all observability data based on information obtained from the apiserver.
+DeepFlow can collect observability signals (AutoMetrics, AutoTracing, AutoProfiling) from all Pods with zero intrusion, and automatically inject `K8s resources` and `K8s custom labels` tags (AutoTagging) into all observability data based on information obtained from the apiserver.

 # Preparation